 So, you know that social media is big.
+You use social media.
 You are probably active.
 You took the pain of setting up your social media accounts for yourself (personal branding?) and for your business.

 Now, you strive to keep your social media accounts active.
 You go all out to make sure that you are tweeting, posting, updating, sharing, producing new content everyday, and amplifying your business brand.